Mark Carney's Speech in Kansas City - The Small Print

 Amid all the noise from markets and the press surrounding the escalation of trade tensions between the United States and China, the Head of the Bank of England, Mark Carney, quietly delivered a rather interesting speech at the glamorously named Economic Policy Symposium hosted by the Kansas City Fed.
 Mr Carney’s speech was titled, “The Growing Challenges for Monetary Policy in the current International Monetary and Financial System”.
 To those who know how to interpret the coded language that central bankers use, this speech contained several very important hints on the future direction of the international monetary and financial system (IMFS).

 Predictably, the media outlets that did report on this story mainly focussed on his warnings on British-European Union relations part of the speech, barely touching over the rest of it.
-Despite having reputations for using guarded language, central bankers can be very explicit in their aims when they choose to be; Mario Draghi’s speech in 2012 being a prime example:
+Despite having reputations for using guarded language, central bankers can be very explicit in their aims when they choose to be.
+Mario Draghi’s speech in 2012 is a prime example:

 “Within our mandate, the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough.”